Amazon: It's All About Revenue And Cash Flow Growth

 Obviously, there is a solid long-term relationship between the two.
 Moreover, we can get a better understanding by calculating Amazon's Price-To-FFO multiple, which is an alternative to the traditional Price-To-Sales ratio.

-Amazon trades at a higher Price-To-FFO multiple than its peers (Google (NASDAQ:GOOG), Microsoft (NASDAQ:MSFT), eBay (NASDAQ:EBAY) and Walmart (NYSE:WMT)), but I argue that these companies shouldn't be considered as competitors.
+Amazon trades at a higher Price-To-FFO multiple than its peers (Google (NASDAQ:GOOG) (NASDAQ:GOOGL), Microsoft (NASDAQ:MSFT), eBay (NASDAQ:EBAY) and Wal-Mart (NYSE:WMT)), but I argue that these companies shouldn't be considered as competitors.
 Amazon has a highly differentiated business model, which is far different to those of the commonly used peer comparison companies.

 Key Takeaway

 While Amazon may seem expensive at first look, realize that the company's business model substantially differs from its peers.
 With respect to that matter, I believe that any valuation metric and argument which do not relate to revenue or cash flow are irrelevant.
 Based on the long-term trend of FFO, and the existing relationship between FFO and Amazon's stock price, it is likely that Amazon's shares will continue to appreciate.
 On the other hand, investors should also keep in mind that outside the U.S., Amazon has been struggling.
-The flourishing AWS segment partly offsets the losses from the International segment but, if Amazon wants to succeed, it will have to find new revenue streams.
+The flourishing AWS segment partly offsets the losses from the International segment but if Amazon wants to succeed, it will have to find new revenue streams.
 Despite the challenging business environment, China and India might be key markets.
 After all, a large company like Amazon should have no borders.

 Disclosure: I am/we are long AMZN, GOOG.